Which Genesis RAW Frozen Recipes Get

 The second ingredient is turkey heart.
 Although it doesn’t sound very appetizing to us humans, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.

-The third ingredient is turkey gizzard.
-The gizzard is a low-fat, meaty organ found in the tract of birds and assists in grinding up a consumed food.
+The next ingredient is turkey gizzard, a low-fat, meaty organ found in the tract of birds and assists in grinding up a consumed food.
 This item is considered a canine dietary delicacy.

-The fourth ingredient includes turkey liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The fourth ingredient includes turkey liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 The fifth ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.